TerjeNorderhaug/hack-the-drive/README.md

-# mojio-clj
+# hack-the-ride

-A Clojure library for the moj.io API.
+A Clojure library for BMW Hack the Drive

 ## Usage